jlaufenb/AniTrackTools/README.md

 Government.

 # AniTrackTools
-AniTrackTools is an R package for animal tracking data with tools for importing, processing, and visualization.
+AniTrackTools is an R package with tools for importing, processing, and visualizing animal tracking data.